 For Call Report purposes, banks must follow FASB Interpretation No. 45, Guarantor's Accounting and Disclosure Requirements for Guarantees, Including Indirect Guarantees of Indebtedness of Others.
+This interpretation clarifies that a guarantor, at the inception of a guarantee, is required to recognize a liability on its balance sheet for the fair value of the obligation undertaken in issuing the guarantee.
 Among the types of guarantee contracts to which Interpretation No. 45 applies are both financial and performance standby letters of credit.
-For further information, please refer to Interpretation No. 45 and to the Call Report Supplemental Instructions for June 30, 2003, which can be accessed via the FFIEC's Web site (www.ffiec.gov/PDF/FFIEC forms/FFIEC031 041 suppinst0603.pdf).
+However, commercial letters of credit and other loan commitments, as well as subordinated interests in securitizations, are not considered guarantees under Interpretation No. 45 and, therefore, are not subject to the interpretation.
+For further information, please refer to Interpretation No. 45 and to the Call Report Supplemental Instructions for June 30, 2003, which can be accessed via the FFIEC's Web site

+(www.ffiec.gov/PDF/FFIEC forms/FFIEC031 041 suppinst0603.pdf).